jrblevin/markdown-mode/README.md

 Keybindings are grouped by prefixes based on their function.
 For example, the commands for styling text are grouped under <kbd>C-c C-s</kbd>
-and commands dealing with headings begin with <kbd>C-c C-t</kbd> (mnemonic: titling).
+and toggle commands begin with <kbd>C-c C-x</kbd>.
 The primary commands in each group will are described below.
-You can obtain a list of all keybindings by pressing `C-c C-h`.
-Movement and shifting commands tend to be associated with paired delimiters such as <kbd>M-{</kbd> and <kbd>M-}</kbd> or <kbd>C-c <</kbd> and <kbd>C-c ></kbd>.
+You can obtain a list of all keybindings by pressing <kbd>C-c C-h</kbd>.
+Movement and shifting commands tend to be associated with paired delimiters such as <kbd>M-{</kbd> and
-Outline navigation keybindings the same as in `org-mode`.
-Finally, commands for running Markdown or doing maintenance on an open file are grouped under the <kbd>C-c C-c</kbd> prefix.
+<kbd>M-}</kbd> or <kbd>C-c <</kbd> and <kbd>C-c ></kbd>.
+Outline navigation keybindings the
+same as in `org-mode`.
+Finally, commands for running Markdown or doing maintenance on an open file are grouped under the <kbd>C-c C-c</kbd>
+prefix.
 The most commonly used commands are described below.
 You can obtain a list of all keybindings by pressing <kbd>C-c C-h</kbd>.

   * Links and Images: <kbd>C-c C-l</kbd> and <kbd>C-c C-i</kbd>